A tiny Windows program for pleasant and enhanced reading and browsing of comics and other images

 One Over Zero

-A tool for reading webcomics (or any set of sequential images) with annotations.
-Source code is available in the archive.
+A small, fast Windows program for reading webcomics (or any set of sequential images) with annotations.
+Written in QB64.
+Unlicensed, source code is available in the archive.

 1.9.2 (March 5, 2019): Added the